 You are able to apply to the Leadership Development Programme, but please note that preference is given to those who are either Chartered or likely to become so soon.

 Putting yourself forward for:

 You can nominate yourself for the executive positions of Chair, Honorary Secretary, Honorary Treasurer or Strategy Group Convenor when the annual call for nominations goes out in October/November.
 When more than one nomination is received for a position, a ballot is sent out for members to vote on.
 Where a role is not filled, further calls will be made throughout the year.

 Working group volunteers

-Volunteers on working groups are not elected - you can get involved with them at any time.
-For more information on how to do this, please visit the working groups area of the website.
+Volunteers on working groups, and those who contribute to tasks in strategy groups, such as website administrators, are not elected - you can get involved with them at any time depending on availability.
+Tasks vary, and may include working on the development of guidelines and publications.
+Please visit the working groups area of the website for more information.